HagerElmalah/Log-Out/README.md

 ---

-## Project Workflow
+## Methodology
+The methodology of the **Log Out** project follows a structured approach to ensure comprehensive analysis:

-1. **Data Collection:** Obtaining the dataset from Kaggle.
+1. **Data Collection:**
+   - Obtaining the dataset from Kaggle or other sources.
+   - Ensuring the dataset includes all relevant fields such as time spent on apps, addiction levels, and productivity metrics.

-2. **Data Cleaning & Preprocessing:** Handling missing values, filtering, and formatting data.
+2. **Data Cleaning & Preprocessing:**
+   - Handling missing or inconsistent data using Python and SQL.
+   - Filtering and formatting data for accurate analysis.

-3. **Exploratory Data Analysis (EDA):** Understanding patterns, distributions, and correlations.
+3. **Exploratory Data Analysis (EDA):**
+   - Understanding distributions, patterns, and correlations between variables.
+   - Identifying trends in social media usage and its impact on productivity.

-4. **Visualization:** Creating charts, graphs, and heatmaps to highlight key insights.
+4. **Visualization:**
+   - Creating interactive dashboards and charts in Power BI.
+   - Plotting graphs and statistical visualizations using Python libraries like matplotlib and seaborn.

-5. **Insights & Recommendations:** Summarizing findings and suggesting practical improvements.
+5. **Insights & Recommendations:**
+   - Summarizing key findings from the analysis.
+   - Providing actionable recommendations to optimize screen time and enhance productivity.
 ---

 ## Outcome